Tuber Borchii

 Tuber borchii is an edible truffle with excellent culinary qualities, commonly known as bianchetto (whitish truffle).

-Bianchetto truffles range in size from that of a pea to an egg, and their color varies from pale yellow to reddish-brown.
+Wild bianchetto truffles range in size from that of a pea to an egg, although in farms with soft soil and irrigation they become larger, and their color varies from pale yellow to reddish-brown.
 The peridium is smooth or finely pubescent, especially in the gaps, which sometimes leads to confusion with the Piedmont white truffle (T. magnatum).

-They are typically harvested from winter to spring (January 15 to April 30 in Italy), unlike T. magnatum, which is harvested in autumn and early winter.
-The market price for bianchetto truffles is around 300-400 € / kg.
+They are typically harvested from winter to spring (January 15 to April 30), unlike T. magnatum, which is harvested in autumn and early winter.
+The market price for bianchetto truffles is around 200-400 € / kg.

-This truffle species is found throughout Europe, from Finland to Sicily and from Ireland to Hungary and Poland.
-In the Iberian Peninsula, T. borchii has been found in Andalusia, Castilla León, and Portugal.
+This truffle species is found throughout Europe, from Finland to Sicily and Spain and from Ireland to Hungary and Poland.

 Main host trees for bianchetto